-CANCELLATION POLICY: Refund of deposit and payment, less \$100 handling fee, will be made if cancellation is received up to 180 days before departure.
-If cancellation occurs between 179 and 90 days before the departure date, 50% of the tour fee is refundable.
-Thereafter, all deposits and payments are not refundable and non- transferable.
+CANCELLATION POLICY: Due to the early and non-refundable deposits we must remit to our supplier, we must amend our usual cancellation policy as follows: Once you confirm your space on the tour, \$1500 of the deposit amount is no longer refundable.
+If cancellation occurs between 179 and 90 days before the departure date, 50% of the tour fee is refundable, minus the non-refundable \$1500 portion of the deposit.
+Thereafter, all deposits and payments are not refundable and non-transferable.